shashankvemuri/economic-dashboard/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the required dependencies to run this web dashboard.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the required dependencies to run this web dashboard on your local machine.

 ```bash
 pip install -r requirements.txt